fgiveme/Speed-WiFi-Dock-5G-01/README.md

 # Speed-WiFi-Dock-5G-01
 Steps to access Speed WiFi Dock 5G 01 hidden menu:

-1/ Update firmware on your device to version 0.41
+1/ Update firmware on your device to version 0.41 (script doesn't work on older firmware)

 2/ Create new bookmark in any browser.
 Edit the bookmark to replace the link with this script: